Point Reyes National Seashore's

 The National Park Service (NPS) has begun their General Management Plan Amendment process for Point Reyes National Seashore.
 NPS released a General Management Plan Amendment Newsletter that provides basic information on the approach NPS will take when reviewing potential changes to the management guidance.

-NPS will be accepting public comments on a set of six conceptual alternatives until November 22nd (DEADLINE EXTENDED).
+NPS accepted public comments on a set of six conceptual alternatives through November 22, 2017.
 This is the beginning of a lengthy process in which NPS will update management guidance for more than 28,000 acres of NPS lands currently leased for ranching.
 Sample Comment Language.

 For over 45-years, EAC has addressed the important environmental issues that face our community and public lands.
 We have worked on community development and public access to parks and coastal areas, supported pathways for ecologically sustainable agriculture, promoted affordable housing development, protected wildlife, supported strong coastal protections, provided environmental education, and protected Tomales Bay and West Marin’s watersheds.